rails/rails/guides/source/constant_autoloading_and_reloading.md

 ### Generic Procedure

+Relative references are reported to be missing in the cref where they were hit, and qualified references are reported to be missing in their parent.
+(See [Resolution Algorithm for Relative Constants](#resolution-algorithm-for-relative-constants) at the beginning of this guide for the definition of *cref*, and [Resolution Algorithm for Qualified Constants](#resolution-algorithm-for-qualified-constants) for the definition of *parent*.)

-The procedure to autoload constant `C` in an arbitrary situation is:
+The procedure to autoload constant `C` in an arbitrary situation is as follows:

 ```
-# For relative references C is missing in the cref, and for qualified
-# references the C is missing in the parent.
-See "Constants Refresher"
-# at the beginning of this guide for their respective definitions.

-if the class or module in which the constant is missing is Object
+if the class or module in which C is missing is Object
   let ns = ''
 else
-  let M = the class or module in which the constant is missing
+  let M = the class or module in which C is missing

   if M is anonymous
     let ns = ''